Skip to Main Content

 Forming a Topic

 - Start with what interests you.
 Is there a particular topic in one of your previous classes that sparked your interest that you would like to take the time to investigate further?
-Choosing a topic that you are interested in and invested in will help make the research process exciting.

 - Identify potential controversial issues within your area of interest.
 Often times controversial issues present the opportunity for further research that might present a solution to the issue.

 - Review the literature on the area of interest to see what has already been published on this topic.
 Investigating what's out there often prompts ideas for how you might expand on a topic.

 Once you decide on your topic, then it is time to identify the research problem.
 This will act as the road map as you begin your research.
 Your textbook Research Methods in Physical Activity offers a great list by researcher Dr. C. H. McCloy (p.
 28) on determining the quality and feasibility of the research problem:

 - Is the problem within the realm of research?

 - Does is possess utility?

 - Is it feasible?